simpleidserver/FaasNet/docs/documentation/eventmesh/nuget.md

 > [!NOTE]
 > The source code of this project can be found [here](https://github.com/simpleidserver/FaasNet/tree/master/samples/EventMeshServerInMemory).

-An EventMesh Server can be hosted in a console application.
+A standalone EventMesh Server can be hosted in a console application.

 ```
 mkdir QuickStart